Several days ago I came across a very interesting and visually effective exercise showing what privilege in the US looks like.

 जनजाति नायिका किन अस्वीकृत.
 Lack of representation of Janajatis in the Nepali movie industry.

 A short comic gives the simplest, most perfect explanation of privilege I’ve ever seen.
 Just what it says!
-To make it relevant to the Nepali context, you can imagine Richard being from a well-to-do hill High Caste Hindu family in Kathmandu, and Paula from a poor Janajati (Dalit?) family also in Kathmandu.
+To make it relevant to the Nepali context, you can imagine Richard being from a well-to-do hill so-called high caste Hindu family in Kathmandu, and Paula from a poor Janajati (Dalit?) family also in Kathmandu.